UMCST/linux-lab-docker/README.md

-# UMCST's Into To Linux Security Lab
+# UMCST's Intro To Linux Security Lab

 The [University of Maine Cybersecurity Club](https://umcst.maine.edu) runs introductory labs for new recruits every fall.
 This repository contains the technical portion of the "Intro to Linux Security" lab.
 The lab has participants work to fix a Linux server that has been compromised by a malicious actor.
 Once they have restored the server, they then work to figure out what backdoors and remote access the attackers has placed on the system.
-If you are not involved with UMCST but would like to read the lab, send us an email at um.cst@maine.edu.
+If you are not involved with UMCST, but would like to read the lab, send us an email at um.cst@maine.edu.

 Note: if you are going to be doing this lab in the near future